SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 pay for your imports.
 This is not "neoclassical" thinking as Steve Keen slurs the MMT community with, it is just logic.

 But the logic can cause suffering for poorer nations if people do not understand it.
 Like the logic of what happens when you ignore momentum and walk into street lamp poles.

+Lastly for today, I will mention two key **_conditional fundamentals_** that post-Keynesians do not seem to understand or know:

+1. Deposit holders know crap all about their bank.
+So the liability side of banking is not the place for market discipline.
+2. The central bank policy levers are about prices (interest rates) and not quantities.

+Why are these conditional fundamental?
+It is because they apply when a nation uses a tax credit which is a non-convertible currency on a floating exchange rate.
+Without those conditions the central bank has to employ methods like bond issuance to control interest rates to control (weakly) exchange rates.
+With floating exchange rates there is no need for those functions,and the above two fundamentals apply.

+On fundamental **1** Mosler writes, "...even Wall Street analysts can't reliably do this" (assess bank insolvency risk).
+I also thought it worth quoting the rest of Warren's paragraph on banking proposals for helping the smaller banks:

+> "Regulation and supervision on the asset side then became the imperative.
+And while we have seen periodic failures due to lax regulation and supervision of the asset side of the US banking system, and it's a work in progress, the alternative of using the liability side of banking for market discipline exposes the real economy to far more disruptions and far more destructive systemic risk."

+You cannot get more MMT than this.
+If you do not understand monetary operations, you will introduce instability and inequality.

+What ticked me off about Steve's flippant comments was that it is not only Warren who has been preaching the truth for years, Steve Keen's acquaintance Charles Goodhart has too, as Warren relates (fairly blisteringly true I might add):

+> Those who understand reserve accounting and monetary operations, including those directly involved in monetary operations at the world's central banks, have known for decades that in banking, causation runs from loans to deposits, with reserve requirements, if any, being merely a 'residual overdraft' at the central bank and not a control variable.
+This includes Professor Charles Goodhart at the Bank of England, who has written extensively on this subject for roughly half a century, endlessly debating the 'monetarist' academic economists who spew gold standard and fixed exchange rate rhetoric, and who are unaware of how monetary operations are altered when there is no legal convertibility of a currency.

-Once Steve acknowledges all this, and the other generalized forces on the MMT social movement, he will apologise to us!
+Once Steve acknowledges all this, and the other generalized forces in the MMT social movement, he will apologise to us!
 He is a good guy.
 I mean a *really* good and nice guy.
 Salt of the Earth, with a bit of a fire cracker in his hand too though.
 Also, I am pretty sure he is trolling us when he says "MMT is just accounting."
 So I took the